gverse/gverse/README.md

 #### Install Dgraph

-Make sure you [Dgraph installed and running](https://docs.dgraph.io/get-started).
+Make sure you have [Dgraph installed and running](https://docs.dgraph.io/get-started).
 This guide assumes you have Dgraph running on default port (9080).

 #### Set up your ES6 or TypeScript environment